TrailingStop/TT-Trader/README.md

 ## features
-- trade on a single or on multiple exchanges within the same algo (arbitrage)
+- trade on all supported exchange from a single algo at the same time (arbitrage)
 - use market data from all supported exchanges
 - uses JSON files to configure the algos
 - separate configurable stop loss / take profit modules